midu16/midu16.github.io/_posts/2022-08-24-offline-mirroring-comparison.markdown

 wrote database to /tmp/953794212 using database at: /tmp/953794212/index.db
 ...
+Some part of the output has been removed in order to keep only the valueble information ...
+info: Mirroring completed in 1h48m37.78s (1.733MB/s)
+wrote mirroring manifests to manifests-redhat-operator-index-1661341299

+To upload local images to a registry, run:

+	oc adm catalog mirror file://local/index/olm-mirror/redhat-operator-index:v4.10 REGISTRY/REPOSITORY
 {% endhighlight %}

 Creating the archive of the container based images already downloaded localy: